Jim Schultz

-James David Schultz (born July 7, 1972) is an American lawyer and corporate executive who currently serves as chairman of the Delaware River Port Authority (DRPA) and as Executive Vice President, Global Legal and Public Policy at Scientific Games.
-He previously held the position of Associate White House Counsel under President Donald Trump from 2017 to 2018 and contributed to the legal teams for the 2016 Republican National Convention and the first Trump Transition Team.
+James David Schultz (born July 7, 1972) is an American lawyer and corporate executive who serves as the chairman of the Delaware River Port Authority (DRPA) and the executive vice president of Global Legal and Public Policy at Scientific Games in Enterprise, Nevada.
+He previously held the position of associate White House Counsel under President Donald Trump from 2017 to 2018.
+Schultz contributed to the legal teams for the 2016 Republican National Convention and the first Trump Transition Team.